 Refinancing might be tempting, but it’s easy to end up spending more money than you need to.
 Avoid the most common pitfalls—especially if you only have a few years left on your auto loan.

-Stretching it out: A longer-term loan usually means you pay more for your car.
-It might be tempting to switch from a 48-month loan to a 72-month loan, but you typically pay more interest over the life of that longer loan than if you leave things as they are.
+A longer-term loan usually means you pay more for your car.
+It might be tempting to switch from a 48-month loan to a 72-month loan, but you typically pay more interest over the life of a longer loan.
 Longer terms lead to lower payments—which can provide meaningful relief when cash flow is limited.
 But the overall cost of a long-term loan is higher (that’s counterintuitive since you see a lower payment).
 Again, an amortization table can show you how your interest costs add up over time.

-Going upside-down: Extending the life of your loan also leads to your loan being upside-down.
+Extending the life of your loan can also lead to your loan being upside-down.
 Put another way, you may owe more on your car than it is worth.
 To get rid of the car, you would have to write a check to your lender or keep making payments on a vehicle you don’t use anymore.

 You’re required to keep making payments (to avoid damage to your credit) even if your car breaks down and becomes useless.
-It’s best to pay off loans quickly so that you can easily sell (and possibly buy a different, inexpensive car) if the need arises.
+It’s best to pay off loans quickly so that you can easily sell (and possibly buy a different, less expensive car) if the need arises.

-Prepayment penalties: Although rare with most auto loans these days, prepayment penalties still exist (prepayment fees occur if you pay the loan off before the term is up).
+Prepayment penalties still exist, and you might have to pay extra if you pay a loan off before the term is up.
 Make sure it won’t cost extra to pay off your existing loan early.
 Penalties can eat up any savings you get from a lower interest rate.